InformaticsMatters/squonk-ansible/README.md

     $ cp parameters.template parameters
     $ [edit parameters]

-And then, using the parameter file, deploy the infrastructure: -
+And then, to using the correct encrypted parameter file for your deployment, deploy Squonk (i.e. the 'im-main' site): -

-    $ ansible-playbook -e "@parameters" site-squonk.yaml

-If your parameters are encrypted with Ansible [vault] you can use them directly, without needing to decrypt them: -

-    $ ansible-playbook -e "@site-im-main-parameters.vault" site-squonk.yaml \
+    $ ansible-playbook -e sq_deployment_name=im-main site-squonk.yaml \
-        --vault-password-file vault-pass.txt

-And then re-use the parameters for a pipeline deployment: -

-    $ ansible-playbook -e "@site-im-main-parameters.vault" site-pipeline.yaml \
         --vault-password-file vault-pass.txt

 ### Plays